Driver Authorization

 Approval

-Applicants and Supervisors will be notified of approval/denial within 10 business days via email.
+The completed, submitted VUA will be reviewed against established driver authorization criteria.
+Applicants and supervisors will be notified of approval/denial within 10 business days via email.

-Full Vehicle Use Agreement forms must be completed and submitted through the Enterprise Fleet Management System (EFMS) by each individual requesting, and has been directed and authorized by campus, to drive for university business.
-The purpose for driving must be for official University business as determined by campus Supervisor/Department/Unit.
+Full VUA forms must be completed and submitted through the Enterprise Fleet Management System (EFMS) by each individual who has been directed and authorized by campus to drive for university business.
+The purpose for driving must be for official University business, as determined by campus Supervisor/Department/Unit.

 Required criteria